Student community: communication and support guidelines

 - To share achievements and wins.

-- Excess promotion of your products or brand.
+- Excessive promotion of your products or brand.

 - Technical support.
-If you require technical support with accessing the course materials, please email us.
+If you require technical support with accessing the course materials, please email us at email@example.com

-- Your questions will either be answered by one of the School’s support staff or by a tutor usually within 2 business days.
-Occasionally there may be a delay the answering of questions, in which case we will let you know.
+Your questions will either be answered by a tutor or by one of the School’s support staff, usually within two business days.
+Occasionally there may be a delay in the answering of questions.

 Diploma in Natural Skincare Formulation: Sunday and Wednesday